mgrechanik/stuff/README.md

 - the first creates SEO categories table with all indexes needed
 - the secong creates unique index for ```slug``` field

-Yoy can run both of them:
+You can run both of them:

 ```
 php yii migrate --migrationPath=@vendor/mgrechanik/yii2-seo-categories/src/console/migrations